Skyshader77/Lacryma-Hydra/chapter16-1.typ

 "My, my, this is quite the reception you are giving me, my friends," said Claradore.
 Nix almost burst out laughing.
 "What is it I hear through these walls?
 Talks about coups, about bringing purgatory on this earth.
 The Emperor has only sat on the throne for a month!"

 Behind Claradore, Red Acolytes armed with knives infiltrated the premises.
+Their numbers dwarfed the combined might of Domitian and Boniface's forces.
 Domitian grabbed the hilt of his ceremonial sword.
+His household guards all stared at him, awaiting orders.
 Livia touched his hand, shaking her head.
 Boniface's face drained its colors.

 "You have doomed all of us, priest," said Domitian.

-"My dear purpleborn and Cardinal, I believe we are being overdramatic here.
+"My dear Purpleborn and Cardinal, I believe we are being overdramatic here.
 It is not my intention to shed blood in the Palace Complex.
 Forgiveness after all is the greatest virtue the Goddess has taught us, is it not?"
 Claradore glanced at
 Boniface who as furiously serrating his lamb.

 His audience remained silent.
 The Red Guild had neutralized both the scheming princess and the Faith without shedding a single drop of blood.
 Consolidation of power was the most principle that was taught to the purple born.
 Civil wars were birthed out of the womb of instability.
 When one ascended to the throne, it was thus imperative to dispose quietly of one's pretenders and rivals.

-"For her role in this conspiracy, the princess and her fiancee will take an extended vacation to the city of Marropolis," said Claradore.
+"I am quite ashamed of you, Magister Militum.
+To think you could abuse of the Emperor's trust in you."
+He turned to Livia.
+"And you, his own sister.
+Isn't the blood of the covenant thicker than water?
+Have you no shame?
+For her role in this conspiracy, the princess and her fiancee will take an extended vacation to the city of Marropolis," said Claradore.

 _Equivalent to exile,_thought Nix.